Skip to content

 REVIVE: domestic abuse relocation service

-If you’re moving home because of domestic abuse or violence, Homefinder UK’s REVIVE team can help you find a new place to live.
-They’ll help organise your move, tell you about available support networks, and help you get settled in your new home.
+If you’re moving home because of domestic abuse or violence, Homefinder UK’s REVIVE team can help.